 How Much Food Should I Be Feeding My Goldendoodle?

-Below is a listing of what your Goldendoodle on average should weigh considering his breed type and age.
+Below is a listing of what your Goldendoodle on average should be fed considering his size and age.

 Dogs Weight | Less Active | Active | Puppy |